mayaanne/foundations/week-2/web-html-css-blog-primer.md

 ## Introduction
+Last week you set up the beginnings of your github pages blog (`username.github.io`).
+You'll be expanding this with HTML and CSS and JavaScript, as you learn new material and solve new challenges.

+The completion of your blog will go towards your Foundations assessment.
+However, its __really__ important to note that the assessment is not a like a website award competition, where first prize goes to the best looking site.
+Quite the contrary, we don't mind so much about what your blog looks like, but rather _how_ you engaged with the material; the quality of your reflections; How you identified obstacles and overcame them; whether you can demonstrate an understanding of the concepts and learning objectives; how frequently you engaged and staged commits.

+What your Blog is: A space where you demonstrate your skills in problem solving and reflections.
+What your Blog is not: A fancy looking, perfectly put together interface.

-In the next challenge, you'll be presented with bunch of ways to learn the basic HTML and CSS building blocks.
+Throughout the weeks, you'll be presented with bunch of ways to learn HTML, CSS and JS building blocks.
 Some of the resources we point you towards will be media rich with audio and video.
 Other's, like freeCodeCamp, will look more like a terminal screen.

-This is your journey and its up to you to discern how you learn best.
+__This is your journey and its up to you to discern how you learn best.__

-Our role is to help facilitate your critical thinking, help you understand where your knowledge gaps are, and prompt you to figure out how to fill those gaps.
+Our role is to help you by facilitating your critical thinking: help you to understand where your knowledge gaps are, and prompt you to figure out how to fill those gaps.
 This type of learning is different from being given a set of instructions to follow.
 In the world of web development (and hence problem solving) your greatest asset in knowing how to work something out.

 Follow the timeboxing prompts, attend the check-in's, keep to the learning objectives and reflect.